Blazam-App/docs.blazam.org/docsource/admin/notifications.md

 !!! note "Limitations"

-	It's important to point out that Blazam can only notify on changes made from within Blazam itself.
-It does not actively monitor Active Directory and track changes.
+    It's important to point out that Blazam can only notify about changes made from within Blazam itself.
+It does not actively monitor Active Directory or track changes.

 ## Requirements
-In order for email notifications to go out, email must be enabled in `Configure -> Settings`.
+In order for email notifications to be sent, email must be enabled in `Configure -> Settings`.

 ## Behavior
-Notification settings, much like permissions, are applied to OU's and propagate down the OU tree unless a `Block` is placed at a lower level.
+Notification settings, much like permissions, are applied to OUs and propagate down the OU tree unless a `Block` is placed at a lower level.

 In-app and email notification types can be included/excluded together or independently.